-Re(al)-Productive Health is a web-based campaign which aims to promote access to emergency hormonal contraception, or ‘the morning after pill’ in Ireland, and to improve reproductive rights and well-being more broadly for those living here.
+Re(al)-Productive Health is a working group which aims to promote access to emergency hormonal contraception, or ‘the morning after pill’ in Ireland, and to improve reproductive rights and well-being more broadly for those living here.

 We believe that the full availability and access to emergency contraception for those living in Ireland is hugely significant in terms of securing those real reproductive rights which have often been overlooked.
 Now is the time to assess and seek to improve all arenas of reproductive and sexual freedom.
 And we can do so in a tangible, productive way.

 Emergency hormonal contraception (NorLevo) was made available without prescription in pharmacies in Ireland in 2011 – a fantastic step in the right direction.
 But have all barriers to access truly been broken?
 If not, how can we break them?